BIGBEASTISHANK/dotfiles/README.md

 > [!Note]
 > Don't use `RiceSetup.sh` if you are new to Arch Linux as it is using neovim keys and you might get stuck in vim world
+> You this Rice setup script is only for `nvidia gpu` and `linux` kernal.
+If you use anything else please change script according to your gpu.

 ## To use RiceSetup.sh
 - After cloning do